dmijatovic/ts-polka-oauth/README.md

 npx ts-jest config:init
 ```

+I have created tests for most important functions in the util folder using Jest and ts-jest.
+This approach seem to work quite well.
+The tests are automatically runned when new Docker container is created.

-I did not seem to be able to test routes using supertest.
+I was not able to test routes using supertest in typescript.
+I am not sure what the problem exactly is: typescript or polka server (which is light version of Express server).